2013 Acura ZDX Performance

-Reviewers indicate that the ZDX’s performance may be its greatest asset.
-They say it provides reasonable power for most situations and has a smooth-shifting transmission.
+Reviewers indicate that the 2013 Acura ZDX’s performance may be its greatest asset.
+They say the ZDX provides reasonable power for most situations and has a smooth-shifting transmission.
 Its handling, say critics, is both compliant and composed, thanks in part to the ZDX’s standard all-wheel drive.

 - "The 2013 Acura ZDX offers a relatively enjoyable driving experience, provided you can arrange yourself and the mirrors to see out of the vehicle." -- Kelley Blue Book